 Build the core foundations of your computer science knowledge in Year 1.
 Grasp the fundamentals of analysis.
 Learn what makes up the architecture of programming from systems to multimedia.
-Explore career possibilities ready to make the right choices for your modules in Year 2 and 3.
+Explore career possibilities helping you make the right choices for your modules in Year 2 and 3.

 Foundations of Computer Science

 Develop specialist skills and make yourself more employable in Year 2.
-Discover databases.
+Discover databases, security and artificial intelligence.
 Use statistical techniques and test-structures.
-Pick from modules on security, software engineering, and modern system design.
 We’ll also test your progress and teamwork in a business environment solving real-world issues or making real products.
 At the end of Year 2, you can choose a 12-month industry placement or year abroad before starting your final year.

 Module code: MAT2000

 Module code: CIS2717

 We’ll help you to become fully independent by the end of Year 3.
 You’ll show what you can do by creating a piece of software or hardware and explore the forefront of computer science.
 Develop confidence in your research and development abilities and statistical modelling.
 Then specialise in security, databases or intelligent systems.

 Two of:Expand all